Unstructured-IO/unstructured-api/README.md

 #### OCR languages

+Note: This kwarg will eventually be depricated.
+Please use `languages`.
 You can also specify what languages to use for OCR with the `ocr_languages` kwarg.
 See the [Tesseract documentation](https://github.com/tesseract-ocr/tessdata) for a full list of languages and install instructions.
 OCR is only applied if the text is not already available in the PDF document.

 ```